lrkrol/Noctifer-Gallery/README.md

 ## Colour Scheme
 The style sheet uses only four colours: background, foreground (text, lines), and highlights for these two (for focus/hover).
 These can be set using `$bgColour`, `$fgColour`, `$bgColourHighlight`, and `$fgColourHighlight` using CSS colour codes.
 A light and a dark colour scheme are included.
-[This online example](https://files.noctifer.net/2014_california) uses the dark colour scheme.
+[This online example](https://files.noctifer.net/2014_california) uses the dark colour scheme; [this one](https://files.noctifer.net/2014-12-29_grunewald_snow) uses the light scheme.

 `$transparentRGB` contains the RGB values of the colour that replaces image transparency in the thumbnails.
 For the best effect, this colour should be the same as `$bgColour`.